spec0p/pg-docs/install.md

 <a name="request"></a>
 <h3 data-magellan-destination="request">Request a developer's account</h3>

-Send and email to [pg-dev@present-technologies.com](mailto:pg-dev@present-technologies.com) with the following information:
+Send an email to [pg-dev@present-technologies.com](mailto:pg-dev@present-technologies.com) with the following information:

 ```
 Name: "The name of the game",